thachnguyen/duesselpore/README.md

-# Nanodorf the fullstack webserver for RNASeq analysis and visualization
+# Duesselpore the fullstack webserver for RNASeq analysis and visualization
-Nanodorf is a fullstack data analysis webserver written on Django (python) framework, RNA processing is implemented in R Bioconductor.
+Duesselpore is a fullstack data analysis webserver written on Django (python) framework, RNA processing is implemented in R Bioconductor.

 ## Installation
 User can download our customized virtual machine image which contain all dependent packages and run the webserver.